Skip to main content

 You could also look at these resources from the NSPCC, which help young people with learning disabilities explore topics such as emotions, relationships and identity.
 The Upstream website also has useful information.

 Also, know how to recognise the signs of abuse.
 That way, if someone does approach your child intent on doing them harm, you might be able to put a stop to things before they get out of hand.
-Our page on who to contact for help and support lists organisations that can offer advice and help, including NSPCC and Children 1st.
+Our page on who to contact for help and support lists organisations that can offer advice and help, including NSPCC and Children First.
 Contact, the charity for families with disabled children, also offer support on a wide range of issues.
 So remember, you’re not alone.

 Back to top